sirvan3tr/dict2uml/README.md

 Heavily inspired by [json-to-plantuml](https://github.com/meteorbites/json-to-plantuml) by [meteorbites](https://github.com/meteorbites) and [IPlantUML](https://github.com/jbn/IPlantUML) by [John B Nelson](https://github.com/jbn).

+## Fork TODO
+* This is a poor implementation and creates ugly UML diagrams.
+The json-to-plantuml does a better job.
+So, you can install that and call system process from python to run and return the diagram or uml text.

 ## Installation

 Install `plantuml`, for example with `brew install plantuml`.
 The location should be `/usr/local/bin/plantuml`.
 This is hardcoded for now, so if you need to change it, please install from source.